Randomized Compression of Rank-Structured Matrices Accelerated with Graph Coloring: Numerical experiments

 \subsection{Fast multipole method}

 We consider a kernel matrix representing $N$-body Laplace interactions in three dimensions, where the interaction kernel is defined by

-for a sets of $N$ points $\{x_i\}$ and charges $\{c_i\}$.
+for sets of $N$ points $\{x_i\}$ and charges $\{c_i\}$.
 To simulate a problem with low-dimensional structure, we distribute the points uniformly at random on the surface of the unit sphere.
 We use an implementation of the fast multipole method included in the Flatiron Institute Fast Multipole Libraries~\cite{fmm3d} to efficiently apply the matrix to vectors.
-Results are given in \cref{fig:fmm3d_results}.
+The operator is computed to a target accuracy of $\varepsilon = 10^{-4}$.